syncfusion-content/ej2-react-docs/ej2-react/multi-select/getting-started.md

 ---
 layout: post
-title: Getting started with React Multi select component | Syncfusion
+title: Getting Started with React MultiSelect Component | Syncfusion
-description:  Checkout and learn about Getting started with React Multi select component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential React MultiSelect component, it's elements and more.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React MultiSelect

 This section explains how to create a simple **MultiSelect** component and configure its available functionalities in React.